This post was last updated on September 5th, 2017

 The salt deposit continued to serve as a valuable mine for hundreds of years.
 But however prosperous, salt mining is also extremely dangerous.
-The miners had long dedicated a special place in the mines for their daily prayers.
-In the 1950s, the salt miners took it a step farther and began to carve their first cathedral into the mine, dedicating it to Our Lady of Rosary, Patron saint of miners.
+The miners had long dedicated a special place in the mines for their daily prayers of safety.
+In the 1950s, the salt miners took it a step further and began to carve their first cathedral into the mine, dedicating it to Our Lady of Rosary, Patron saint of miners.

 Unfortunately, the underground church was constructed too close to the surface and was closed due to structural concerns.
 The miners went back to work, this time with the support of the government and the Colombian Society of Architects.
 The elaborate Zipaquira Salt Cathedral we know today was born.

 Upon descending into the Cathedral, visitors first pass through a tunnel that leads to the 13 Stations of the Cross.
 Each station represents a different part of the crucifixion of Jesus.
 Some are relief carvings while others have additional salt structures at different heights.
 All of the cross stations walk through the specific events that took place between Jesus being condemned to being laid in the tomb, and includes a kneeling platform at which to pray.

 After the Stations of the Cross, visitors will pass three naves.
 Each nave has sculptures carved by professionals and miners alike.
 Connected by a small crack, the three naves represent Jesus’ birth and baptism, life and death and his resurrection.

 The Zipaquirá Salt Cathedral